Selected by Dr Oliver Tearle

 3. ‘Shooting an Elephant’.

 This is an early Orwell essay, from 1936.
 In it, he recalls his experiences as a police officer in Burma, when he had to shoot an elephant that had got out of hand.
-Orwell extrapolates from this one event, seeing it as a microcosm of imperialism, wherein the coloniser loses his humanity and freedom through oppressing others.
+Orwell extrapolates from this one event (which may well have been fictional), seeing it as a microcosm of imperialism, wherein the coloniser loses his humanity and freedom through oppressing others.

 Recommended edition: Shooting an Elephant: And Other Essays (Penguin Modern Classics)